lzz-z/MCCE_Anonymous/README.md

 └── test.ipynb <br>

 ### Running the experiments
-  - `python main.py base.yaml`: You only need to config the YAML file to change the settings and goals, path is relative path under config/
+  - `python main.py molecules/goal5_gemini.yaml`: You need to define a config file to run, this is an example, you can use it as a template, the path is set to under the problem directory.
-  - `python main.py base.yaml --resume`: to automatically resume from last saved .pkl file

 ### Description of Files and Directories